Dior Sauvage EDT vs EDP Comparison

 Again, close call.
 I really like the opening act of Sauvage Parfum.
 I think that Dior got it right with that blend.
 A good use of the citrus notes, without the same level of sharpness and peppery spice.

-It’s smoother, darker, and more refined than the EDT, which everything on the market is trying to be a knockoff of Dior Sauvage EDT.
+It’s smoother, darker, and more refined than the EDT, which everything on the market is trying to create a close scent to Dior Sauvage EDT.
 It has a dryness, a sweetness, and isn’t an ambroxan bomb.

 It ends up being more woody and vanilla, but I really like the opening act with the citrus.
 The dry down is good, but the woodiness isn’t quite as appealing to me.